-- a search for answers to questions about identity, faith and belonging - a desire for 'adventure' and excitement - a desire to enhance self-esteem of the individual and promote 'street cred' - the discovery of and identification with a charismatic individual and, through them, attraction to a group which can offer identity, social network and support - a sense of grievance that can be triggered by personal experiences of racism or discrimination - The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism and this is an aspect of safeguarding.
+- a search for answers to questions about identity, faith and belonging - · a desire for 'adventure' and excitement - a desire to enhance self-esteem of the individual and promote 'street cred' - the discovery of and identification with a charismatic individual and, through them, attraction to a group which can offer identity, social network and support - a sense of grievance that can be triggered by personal experiences of racism or discrimination

+The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism and this is an aspect of safeguarding.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
-Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas. - There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
+Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.

+There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
 As with managing other safeguarding risks, staff should be alert to changes in behaviour which could indicate that they may be in need of help or protection.
 Young people at risk of radicalisation may display different signs or seek to hide their views.
-School staff should use their professional judgement in identifying young people who might be at risk of radicalisation and discuss their concerns with the DSL. - On the basis of this information the DSL may conclude that a referral to the Channel Programme is appropriate.
+School staff should use their professional judgement in identifying young people who might be at risk of radicalisation and discuss their concerns with the DSL.

+On the basis of this information the DSL may conclude that a referral to the Channel Programme is appropriate.
 The Channel programme is run in every local authority and addresses all kinds of extremism including the extreme-right and Islamist-related.
 The support provided could include assistance with education or employment, and ideological mentoring to provide vulnerable individuals with skills to protect themselves from being drawn into extremism.
-An individual's engagement with the programme is entirely voluntary at all stages. - Youth produced sexual imagery: While sharing photos and videos online and via smartphones is part of daily life for many people, enabling them to share their experiences, connect with friends and record their lives, there are risks associated with the production and distribution of sexual and explicit images. both in terms of the law (Protection of Children Act 1978, as amended by the Sexual Offences Act 2003) and in relation to the possible impact on a child's well-being if images are shared more widely than they originally intended.
+An individual's engagement with the programme is entirely voluntary at all stages.

+- Serious violence: All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
+These may include increased absence from School, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplain ed injuries.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - Youth produced sexual imagery: While sharing photos and videos online and via smartphones is part of daily life for many people, enabling them to share their experiences, connect with friends and record their lives, there are risks associated with the production and distribution of sexual and explicit images. both in terms of the law (Protection of Children Act 1978, as amended by the Sexual Offences Act 2003) and in relation to the possible impact on a child's well-being if images are shared more widely than they originally intended.